owebster/MS3-Tiny_Schedule/README.md

 All Javascript has been passed through https://jshint.com and no errors occured

 ### Known issues
+Currently the contact us section is functional, but does not notify the user that their request has been sent - working on a fix.

 ### Chrome developer tools
 When building the site, during each section I used Chrome's inspect and developer tools (such as lighthouse) to validate my work and to ensure the site worked across multiple screen sizes.